 In order for merchants and other vendors to be compliant with PCI DSS, they must meet requirements for secure networks and protection of cardholder data, validated by audit.
 And the requirements are scaled by the number of transactions handled, from less than 20,000 to more than 6 million annually.
 Non-compliance can result in fines from some major credit card companies.
 While compliance with PCI DSS is not required by federal law, it does have the effect of putting a focus on credit card data security.

 Obviously, credit card companies had an incentive to ensure data was secure in order to limit their liability for fraud.
-But what’s the liability for breaches of personally identifiable information (PII)?
+But how do PCI vs PII value and risk stack up?
+What’s the liability for breaches of personally identifiable information (PII)?
 Until recently, there was very little.
-One of the reasons was that we simply didn’t realize the data was valuable.
+One of the reasons was that we simply didn’t realize PII data was valuable.

-It turns out that personal data is supremely valuable.
-Facebook and others turned our information into lucrative revenue streams by offering it to third parties for advertising targeting, political research, and more.
+It turns out that PII data is supremely valuable.
+In fact, PII, PCI and PHI (personal health information) represent the data treasure trove.
+Facebook and others turned our personal information into lucrative revenue streams by offering it to third parties for advertising targeting, political research, and more.
 A study calculated that internet companies earned an average of $202 per American internet user in 2018 from personal data.
 Many companies use the information they gather about us as customers to send targeted offers to increase sales, create new product lines, or optimize distribution channels.
 And the value of PII is not lost on cyber bad actors: PII can be used for everything from fraudulent tax returns to synthetic identity fraud.
-Because PII tends to be a longer-term identifier – you don’t change your name or your social security number that often – it has more value to thieves than credit card numbers that can be easily canceled and reissued.
+Because PII tends to be a longer-term identifier – you don’t change your name or your social security number it stays with us just like our PHI health histories – it has more value to thieves than credit card numbers that can be easily canceled and reissued.

 It Finally Costs Less to Protect PII Than to Lose It